-Amounts reported for governmental activities in the Statement of Activities are different because:

-Net change in fund balances - total governmental funds \$ (1,561,217)

-Governmental funds report capital outlay as expenditures.
-However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlay was greater than depreciation.

-Capital outlay \$ 5,472,853 Depreciation expense (6,208,984) (736,131)

-The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, donations, and transfers) is to decrease net position.
-(27,038)

-Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
-(86,242)

-The issuance of long-term debt (e.g., bonds, capital leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effect on net position.
-This amount represents debt issued during the current fiscal year and scheduled principal payments on existing debt.

-Long-term debt principal repayments 2,474,720 2,474,720

-Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.

-Net pension liability and related deferrals (2,768,032)

-Net OPEB liability and related deferrals (13,049)

-Accrued interest payable 37,086

-Accrued compensated absences payable 64,780

-Amortization of bond premium 53,174

-Change in net position of governmental activities \$(2,561,949)

-The notes to basic financial statements are an integral part of this statement.
+Amounts reported for governmental activities in the Statement of different because: of Activities are Net change in fund balances - total governmental funds \$ (1,561,217) Governmental funds report capital outlay as expenditures Statement of Activities the cost of those assets is allocat useful lives and reported as depreciation expense.
+This capital outlay was greater than depreciation.
+Capital outlay ed over their estimated Depreciation expense (6,208,984) (736,131) The net effect of various miscellaneous transactions involv (i.e., sales, trade-ins, donations, and transfers) is to decre (27,038) Revenues in the Statement of Activities that do not provide ecurrent financial resources are not reported as revenues in the f (86,242) The issuance of long-term debt (e.g., bonds, capital leases) p resources to governmental funds, while the repayment debt consumes the current financial resources of govern transaction, however, has any effect on net position.
+Thi issued during the current fiscal year and scheduled prin on existing debt.
+Long-term debt principal repayments of the principal of long- mental funds.
+Neither s amount represents de term Some expenses reported in the Statement of Activities do n current financial resources and therefore are not reporte governmental funds.
+Net pension liability and related deferrals Net OPEB liability and related deferrals Accrued interest payable Accrued compensated absences payable ot require the use of 2,17 1,7 20 Amortization of bond premium 53,174 (2,626,041) Change in net position of governmental activities \$ (2,561,949)